Montessori Art Certification Online Course

 Montessori professional development

 Art Teaching Blueprint is comprehensive and broad in scope.
 It lays the foundation for understanding how children learn art, allowing you to start implementing art lessons into your classroom.
-Art Teaching Blueprint also comes with optional personal development certification and personal coaching.

-Improve your teaching skills with a focused visual arts teaching curriculum guided by an expert with 30 years of experience in child art instruction.
+Improve your teaching skills with a focused visual arts teaching curriculum guided by an expert with 30 years of experience in art instruction.

 Florida montessori founation